 Stretching your boundaries, you can also ask your network to look into their social circle for investors or suggest referrals.

 Crowdfunding is a type of collaborative fundraising via the internet.
-It is divided into three types, including investment funding, donation-based, and reward-based.
+It is divided into three styles, including investment funding, donation-based, and reward-based.

 Investment funding is where a group of entrepreneurs collectively purchase company equity, including shares, revenue shares, debt, and more.
 Investment funding gives each entrepreneur complete ownership and control of his shares.

-Donation-based funding, on the other hand, allows people to raise funds for issues, including natural disasters, cancer treatments, animal shelters, and more.
-With donations, donors don’t expect any kind of return for their investments.
+On the other hand, donation-based funding allows people to raise funds for issues, including natural disasters, cancer treatments, animal shelters, and more.
+With donations, donors don't expect any kind of return for their investments.

-Reward-funding, as the name implies, is where entrepreneurs to gather money for their product development by offering investors a reward for their contributions.
+As the name implies, reward-funding is where entrepreneurs gather money for their product development by offering investors a reward for their contributions.
 Prizes can vary from early access to a new app, a free product, or their name in film credits.
 Kickstarter and Indiegogo are two platforms where you can launch your crowdfunding campaigns.